Canadian Federal Skilled Worker Visa

-When it comes to skilled migration Canada functions similar to the Tier 1 system in the UK or Australia 189 visas in that qualification depends upon reaching a threshold under a points based assessment.
-In Canada this is slightly different as you first need 67 points then under the comprehensive ranking system this number changes.
-An unnecessary complication in our experience however, we do not make the law, we can only explain how to work with it.
+When it comes to skilled migration Canada functions similar to the Tier 1 system in the UK or Australia 189 visas in that qualification depends upon reaching a threshold under a point-based assessment.
+In Canada, this is slightly different as you first need 67 points under the comprehensive ranking system this number changes.
+An unnecessary complication in our experience, however, we do not make the law, we can only explain how to work with it.

 If you do not qualify for this route to live and work in Canada permanently, you may be able to apply for a Canadian visa of an alternative class.

 The Self Employed Immigrant Programme, Entrepreneur Programme and Immigrant Investor Programme (IIP) are all business visas for Canadian immigration routes which offer permanent resident status and the opportunity to apply for Canadian citizenship after three years.
 They require a lower points score, but each Canada visa application carries its own requirements.

 You may also wish to explore the Provincial Nomination Program, another permanent residency visa option which does not require a points assessment but requires that applicants work, if selected, in a specific province.

 As a Canadian immigration consultancy, Global Visas can help you to determine which of the range of visas for Canada and Canadian work permits available is the right option for you.

 Global Visas provides everything you will require for your relocation to Canada, immigration lawyer expertise, detailed information on the processes of immigration and more.
 For those who might want to try Canada before you relocate for good, there is Working Holiday Visa Canada which you might find helpful.

 Applying for a Canadian skilled worker visa allows full access to the domestic job market without the need for a sponsoring employer, a Canadian work permit or a specific job offer.